-To be considered for possible selection in the L.V.N. - A.D.N.
-Transition Program, the prospective candidate must complete the following selection/testing criteria:
+To be considered for possible selection in the ADN Transition Program, the prospective candidate must complete the following selection/testing criteria:

-- 1. Complete the general Hill College admissions process.

-- 2. Complete the L.V.N.
-A.D.N. application.

-- 3. Submit 3 professional references (1-employer; 1-nursing/academic faculty; 1-personal)

-- 4. Submit a current resume
+- 1. Complete the general Hill College admissions process. - 2.
+Complete the ADN Transition application. - Submit 3 professional references (1-employer; 1-nursing/academic faculty; 1-personal) - 4.
+Submit a current resume - 5.
+Submit current Texas LVN license or Paramedic certification/ licensure in good standing.

-- 5. Submit all official college transcripts that document the completion of the following courses with a cumulative GPA of 2.50 or higher

-- BIOL 2401-Anatomy & Physiology I (if older than 5 years contact the Health Science program)

-- BIOL 2402-Anatomy & Physiology II (if older than 5 years contact the Health Science Program)

-- PSYC 2301-General Psychology

-- ENGL 1301-Composition

-- COSC 1301-Introduction to Computer Science

-- PSYC 2314-Human Growth and Development

-- BIOL 2421-Microbiology (if older than 5 years contact the Health Science Program)

-- Choose one of the following: CHEM 1406-Introductory Chemistry I (if older than 5 years contact the Health Science Program)

-MATH 1314-College Algebra

-- 6. Submit documentation that you are current and up to date on the following immunizations:

-- 2 MMR's

-- Tetanus (within the last 10 years)

-- Current negative TB

-- Varicella immunity

-- · Hepatitis B Series completed
+- 6. Submit a high school transcript with a minimum of two (2) years completed in the United States or follow TOEFL policy - 7.
+Submit a high school diploma or GED. - 8.
+TOEFL Policy: Student must demonstrate English proficiency as an admission requirement.
+This may be demonstrated by one of the following: - Attended four years of high school in one of the 50 United States and received a diploma or - Attended two years of high school in one of the 50 United states and passed the GED or - Acceptable GED scores from one of the 50 United states and acceptable scores from the Test of English as a Foreign Language Test (TOEFL) within the two years of the posted deadline date of program application. - 9.
+TOEFL Waiver: The student can request a TOEFL waiver form from the Health Science department if they meet the following criteria: completion with a "C" or higher of 4 different college level English courses and 1 college level communication course.
+TOEFL minimum internet score of 80 or a computer-based TOEFL score of 250 or a paper/pencil test score of 600.
+Scores will not be considered if they are more than two years old.
+TOEFL Test score reports must be sent directly to the Health Science department from the testing center.
+Information about the TOEFL may be obtained from the website: www.ets.org/toefl or by call 1-800-468-6335 - 10.
+Submit all official college transcripts that document the completion of the following courses with a cumulative GPA of 2.50 or higher - BIOL 2401-Anatomy & Physiology I (if older than 5 years contact the Health Science program) - BIOL 2402-Anatomy & Physiology II (if older than 5 years contact the Health Science Program) - PSYC 2301-General Psychology - ENGL 1301-Composition - BCIS 1305-Business Computer Applications - PSYC 2314-Human Growth and Development - BIOL 2421-Microbiology (if older than 5 years contact the Health Science Program) - Choose one of the following: CHEM 1406-Introductory Chemistry I (if older than 5 years contact the Health Science Program) MATH 1314-College Algebra (preferred) - 11.
+Submit documentation that you are current and up to date on the following immunizations: - 2 MMR's - Tetanus (within the last 10 years) - Tdap (within lifetime) - Current negative TB - Varicella immunity (2 shot series or serological test for immunity) - Hepatitis B Series completed - Current Health Care Provider CPR from AHA - 12.
+Completed physical form - 13.
+Documented TSI complete or exempt by a Hill College TSI officer

-- Current Health Care Provider CPR - 7.
-Completed physical form - 8.
-Documented TSI complete by a Hill College TSI officer - NOTE: The prospective student is required to contact the Hill College counseling center to determine if they must complete further testing as required for general college admission. - 9.
-Complete all parts of the HESI Critical Thinking Assessment test; the student must call the Hill College testing center for an appointment.
+- NOTE: The prospective student is required to contact the Hill College Academic Advising and Success Center to determine if they must complete further testing as required for general college admission. - 14.
+Complete HESI A2 Critical Thinking Assessment test; the student must call the Hill College testing center for an appointment.
 Call 817.760.5814 or 254.659.7814.

-Take the HESI Critical Thinking test.
+Minimum passing HESI A2: Reading 70%, Math 60%, A&P 60%.
 Minimum passing on the HESI Critical Thinking is 700.